 The reason why Forrest Gump started running WAS NOT the reason why he kept running.
 He certainly didn’t keep running his whole life.
 His why changed along the way.
 He turned his excuse into a reason “why.”

 He said it later near the end of the running sequence montage of the movie, “You need to put the past behind you before you can move on.”

 In our own life, it’s okay to have various motivations for change once we begin the path.
 It can start with pain and fear, but our why changes.
 It needs to involve passion, goals, dreams, and a vision of who we want to become.
 The pain needs to be accompanied by love.

-Would have Forrest kept running if it wasn’t for all of the people who joined him?
+Would Forrest have kept running if it wasn’t for all of the people who joined him?

 Perhaps so, but there’s no denying that he did have a lot of company with him.

 He ran for three years, two months, fourteen days, and sixteen hours.
 That’s usually enough time to run past the pain.
 Depends… I do know that running helps my own mental health and mental toughness.
 What’s your answer to Why Forrest Gump started running?